angelainfanta1312/Angelas-openshift-2731july-2026/Day1/README.md

 Note
 <pre>
+docker - docker client
-it - stands for interactive terminal name - is the name of the docker container which must be unique ( lowercases preferred ) hostname - hostname of the container
+run - creates and start the container it - stands for interactive terminal name - is the name of the docker container which must be unique ( lowercases preferred ) hostname - hostname of the container